Azur Lane: In-game

+The crossover event with Dead or Alive Xtreme Venus Vacation called "Vacation Lane" took place between November 26 and December 9, 2020.
+It featured an original story, new ships, skins, and furniture sets.
+The characters featured were Marie Rose, Honoka, Kasumi, Misaki, Nyotengu, Nagisa, and Monica.
+On April 24, 2023, it was announced that this crossover event would have a re-run from April 27 to May 11.
+All previously featured characters would return with the inclusion of Luna and Tamaki.

-A November 2021 collaboration with anime television series SSSS.Gridman and SSSS.Dynazenon saw the introductions of 7 limited-time obtainable characters; Rikka Takarada, Akane Shinjō, Yume Minami, Hass, Namiko, Mujina and Chise Asukagawa.
+The collaboration event of anime television series SSSS.Gridman and SSSS.Dynazenon that ran from November 25 to December 8, 2021, saw the introductions of 7 limited-time obtainable characters; Rikka Takarada, Akane Shinjō, Yume Minami, Hass, Namiko, Mujina and Chise Asukagawa.
+In 2023, all previously featured characters returned in a rerun event that ran from July 20 to August 2, with the introduction of Princess Hime, and The 2nd from the film Gridman Universe.

-Between 24 November and December 7, 2022, six new limited-time characters were introduced (Kala Ideas, Klaudia Valentz, Patricia Abelheim, Reisalin Stout, Lila Decyrus, and Serri Glaus) as part of the collaboration with two video games from the Atelier franchise developed by Gust Corporation; Atelier Ryza 2: Lost Legends & the Secret Fairy and Atelier Ryza 3: Alchemist of the End & the Secret Key (of which the latter is scheduled for release in Steam by 24 February 2023).
+Between November 2 and December 7, 2022, six new limited-time characters were introduced (Kala Ideas, Klaudia Valentz, Patricia Abelheim, Reisalin Stout, Lila Decyrus, and Serri Glaus) as part of the collaboration with two video games from the Atelier franchise developed by Gust Corporation; Atelier Ryza 2: Lost Legends & the Secret Fairy and Atelier Ryza 3: Alchemist of the End & the Secret Key.
+In 2025, all aforementioned characters from Atelier Ryza were re-listed in a limited time rerun to coincide with another collaboration event with Gust covering Atelier Yumia: The Alchemist of Memories & the Envisioned Land, featuring 4 new characters (Yumia Leissfeldt, Isla von Duerer, Lenja, and Nina Freide).

 Miscellaneous

 Yostar has held illustration contests with Japanese art community Pixiv to promote the game.
-Winners in a contest held in December 2017 were rewarded with cash and their designs featured on the game's loading screens.
+Winners in the contest held in December 2017 were rewarded with cash and their designs featured on the game's loading screens.
 Winning designs from a wedding dress illustration contest in July 2018 were also planned to be implemented in the game.

 Yostar licensed the Japanese company GRSPER to create virtual reality wedding ceremonies with the game's characters in August 2018.
 The crowdfunding project was cancelled in October 2018 because GRSPER did not meet its funding goal and was having communication difficulties with voice actors and their agencies.

 In 2022, the game collaborated with Yamaha and its employee-run team, Iwata Racing Family (IRF), to race a YZF-R1 sports motorcycle that appears in-game as Essex's motorcycle at the Suzuka 8 Hours.